 Dedicated to diversity and culture

 The University of Nevada, Reno Counseling Services acknowledges, accepts, and embraces diversity in its multiple forms, including but not limited to ability, age, cultural identity, ethnicity, gender identity, language, nationality, sex, sexual orientation, socioeconomic status, race and religion.
-We are committed to providing a safe, affirming, accepting, and empowering environment in our relationships amongst our staff and trainees as well as our clients, the university and the community as a whole.
+We are committed to providing a safe, affirming, accepting, and empowering environment in our relationships among our staff and trainees as well as our clients, the university and the community as a whole.